SUPLA/supla-docker/RELEASING.md

 ## Turning on the maintenance mode in SUPLA Cloud

-When SUPLA Cloud operates in maintenance mode, users are not allowed to make any modifications to their accounts configuration.
-User Interface displays appropriate warning.
+When SUPLA Cloud operates in maintenance mode, users are not allowed to make any modifications to their account configuration.
+User Interface displays the appropriate warning.

-In order to turn on the maintenance mode:
+To turn on the maintenance mode:

 1. Open the `app/config/config_local.yml`.
 1. Add `supla.maintenance_mode: true` setting and save changes.